Geoffrey Blancaneaux

 Geoffrey Blancaneaux (born 8 August 1998) is a French professional tennis player who competes on the ATP Challenger Tour.
 He has a career-high ATP singles ranking of World No. 134 achieved on 14 November 2022 and a doubles ranking of No. 115 achieved on 19 May 2025.

 Junior career

 Blancaneaux won the 2016 French Open boys' singles title, defeating Félix Auger-Aliassime in the final after saving three championship points.

 Professional career

 2017: Grand Slam debut

 In September 2017, Blancaneaux made his Grand Slam debut, after receiving a wildcard to enter the main draw at the US Open.

-2021: Maiden Challenger title
+2021: First Challenger title

-In December 2021, Blancaneaux won his maiden Challenger singles tournament at the Maia Challenger, defeating Tseng Chun-hsin in the finals.
+In December 2021, Blancaneaux won his first Challenger singles tournament at the Maia Challenger, defeating Tseng Chun-hsin in the finals.

 2022-2024: French Open, Masters and top 150 debuts

 Seeded No. 190 at the 2022 French Open he qualified to make his Grand Slam debut at this Major on his sixth attempt.

 He reached the top 150 on 8 August 2022.

 In October, Blancaneaux made his Masters debut, after receiving a wildcard to enter the qualifying draw at the 2022 Rolex Paris Masters.
 As a result, he reached a new career high ranking of No. 134 on 14 November 2022.

 In May 2023, Blancaneaux reached his second final on the ATP Challenger Tour at the Tunis Open, losing to Sho Shimabukuro in the final.

 In February 2024, Blancaneaux won his second Challenger title at the Delhi Open, defeating Coleman Wong in the final.